-The Company issued 269,302 shares of common stock and 108,356 shares of Class A common stock and paid \$16.1 million in cash or \$33.1 million in aggregate consideration for 100% of the equity interests in SH Bancshares.
+At the acquisition date of October 1, 2014, the Company issued 269,302 shares of common stock and 108,356 shares of Class A common stock and paid \$16.1 million in cash or \$33.1 million in aggregate consideration for 100% of the equity interests in SH Bancshares.
 The Company recorded intangible assets totaling \$10.2 million which consist of \$8.7 of goodwill and \$1.5 million of core deposit intangible.
 Goodwill resulted from a combination of revenue enhancements from expansion into new markets and efficiencies to be gained from operational synergies.
 The fair value of the core deposit intangible is being amortized on a straight line basis over the estimated useful life, currently expected to be approximately 10 years.
 The intangible assets are not deductible for income tax purposes.

-The Company assumed \$5.155 million in floating rate junior subordinated deferrable interest debentures payable to Southern Heritage Statutory Trust I that must be redeemed by December 2034.
+At the acquisition date of October 1, 2014, the Company assumed \$5.155 million in floating rate junior subordinated deferrable interest debentures payable to Southern Heritage Statutory Trust I that must be redeemed by December 2034.
 The acquired subordinated debentures require interest to be paid quarterly at a rate of 90-day LIBOR plus 2.05%.
 The fair value adjustment on the junior subordinated debentures of \$1.55 million will be amortized on a straight line basis over the remaining expected life of 10 years which is when the securities are intended to be repaid.

 At the acquisition date of October 1, 2014, supplemental executive retirement plan ("SERP") agreements became effective with certain key executives of SHB as part of the Company's long-term retention strategy.
 The SERPs provide for a nonqualified defined lifetime post-retirement benefit.
 Vesting for the benefit occurs 50% after three years, 75% after four years and 100% after five years from the effective date of the agreements.
-Expense for accrual of such benefits is reflected in Salaries and Employee Benefits on the Statement of Income and totaled approximately \$184,000, \$175,000 and \$43,000 for the years ended December 31, 2016, 2015 and 2014, respectively.
-The accrual liability for SERP benefits is included in other liabilities on the Balance Sheet and totaled \$304,000 and \$218,000 as of December 31, 2016 and 2015, respectively.
+Expense for accrual of such benefits is reflected in Salaries and Employee Benefits on the Statement of Income and totaled approximately \$195,000, \$184,000, and \$175,000, for the years ended December 31, 2017, 2016 and 2015, respectively.
+The accrual liability for SERP benefits is included in other liabilities on the Balance Sheet and totaled \$597,000, and \$304,000 as of December 31, 2017 and 2016, respectively.
 Benefit payments are expected to total approximately \$82,000 annually beginning in 2019.